Integration Guide

 Before going live with Corridorly in production, follow these best practices:

-Test Mode vs Production
+Sandbox vs Production

 Configure Production Settings